 The right Portal

-The great Rose Window and the Gallery of Kings
+The Great Rose Window and the Gallery of Kings

 Above the rose window is the Gallery of Apostles.
 This is the point of honour of the rich statuary that characterises the façade.
 During the Revolution, all the statues were ordered to be destroyed.
-More than 230 were destroyed.
+More than 230 were damaged.
 However, this number could have been much higher if an administrator of public property had not managed to hide 67 of them!

-The Spire of Strasbourg cathedral
+The Spire of Strasbourg Cathedral

 Four projects for a grand cathedral!